lubuntu-team/manual/source/2/2.1/2.1.5/trojita.rst

 .. note::

-  Trojita does not do POP3 so you cannot access your email that way with Trojita.
+  Trojita does not do POP3 so you cannot access your email by that method with Trojita.

 Usage
 ------